 How to Install A Barlow Lens in telescope

-Installing a Barlow lens on a telescope is a simple process.
-Here’s a step-by-step on how to use a Barlow lens on a telescope with a diagram to follow that will further help.
+Installing this accessory on a telescope is a simple process.
+Here’s a step-by-step on using a Barlow lens on a telescope with a diagram to follow that will further help.

-4. Once the Barlow lens is in place, insert the eyepiece into the Barlow lens.
+- Once it is in place, insert the eyepiece into it.

-Note: Not all Barlow lenses are compatible with all telescopes, so be sure to check the specifications of your telescope and Barlow lens when buying the accessories.
+Note: Not all Barlow lenses are compatible with all telescopes, so be sure to check the specifications of your telescope and your accessory when buying.

-How to use a Barlow lens on telescope when using a star diagonal
+Using a Barlow lens with a star diagonal

-Where does a Barlow lens go on a telescope if I’m using a star diagonal?
-Quick answer: You can place the star diagonal either ahead or behind the Barlow lens.
+Where does it go on a telescope if I’m using a star diagonal?
+Quick answer: You can place the star diagonal either ahead or behind it.

-Where the Barlow lens is placed behind the star diagonal (between the star diagonal and the eyepiece), i.e., placing the star diagonal ahead of the Barlow lens, you’ll achieve the expected focal length or amplified magnification using the Barlow lens.
+Where the Barlow lens is placed behind the star diagonal (between the star diagonal and the eyepiece), you’ll achieve the expected focal length or amplified magnification of using this piece of equipment.

-However, in placing the star diagonal behind the Barlow lens (between the Barlow lens and the eyepiece) you will get the best effect when using a refractor telescope vs a reflector.
+However, the opposite, i.e. placing the Barlow lens in front of the star diagonal (between the star diagonal and the telescope) you will get the best effect when using a refractor telescope vs a reflector.
 In all, try it out to see what works for you.

 Tip: Keep fingers away from the lens part when fitting.
 Fingers leave oil and grease on the lens and this will require cleaning.
 I explain how best to remove these deposits in my article covering the dos and don’ts of cleaning telescope eyepieces.

-What to know about a Barlow Lens 2x or 3x etc
+What to know about the 2x or 3x etc

 When buying Barlow lenses make sure you have the right barrel size, magnification, and the type of Barlow that suits your telescope.